populse/mia_processes/README.md

 # Installation

+* A compatible version of Python (3.x.x) and [pip](https://packaging.python.org/guides/tool-recommendations/) must be installed.
- * Note: depending on your Python setup and OS, the “python3” command can be use as the default Python command.
+* Depending on your Python setup and OS, the “python3” command can be use as the default Python command.
     Try:

-       python -V
+        `python -V`
     If it returns `Python 3.x.x`, replace all the `python3` commands below by `python`.
+    Try:
+        `pip -V`

 * From PyPI